 Is there any Wi-Fi?, is a frequently asked question when looking for a nice holiday destination.
 Because we want to enjoy the advantages of the internet when we are on holiday as well.
 Don't let a bad internet experience ruin your holiday.
-Some tips for a secure use of Wi-Fi on holiday.
+Some tips for secure use of Wi-Fi on holiday.

-Free Wi-Fi in the holiday park, at the hotel or restaurant is great, but always make sure you have the correct network name (SSID).
+Free Wi-Fi in the holiday park, at the hotel or restaurant, is great, but always make sure you have the correct network name (SSID).
 The correct name of the network is, for instance, HotelSunandSee.
-A cyber criminal can set up a false Wi-Fi network relatively simply with the rather tempting name: HotelSunandSee_superfast.
+A cybercriminal can set up a false Wi-Fi network relatively simply with the rather tempting name: HotelSunandSee_superfast.
 If you connect to this network, this criminal can intercept all your online activities.

 Stay safe online.
 Bank transactions or other important transactions should not be done on an open Wi-Fi network.
 Avoid creating accounts where you need to enter a password.
-There is risk that someone is 'looking over your shoulder' and that your password is discovered.
+There is a risk that someone is 'looking over your shoulder' and that your password is discovered.
 For the same reason don't install any new apps.

 Finished browsing or sending messages?
 Disconnect from the Wi-Fi.
 Criminals will be unable to access your device.
 Make sure your device does not automatically look for Wi-Fi and connect with this network.
 It will also save your battery.

 Only browse to secure websites which you can recognise by the URL (https:// instead of http://).
 A green lock appears in front of the URL in the browser.